-It's amazing that we are now talking about long term survivorship program - even with our extreme resource limitation and challenges!
-It's wonderful that the people who have spent their lives solving specific issues are joining in the team.
+It's amazing that we are now talking about long term survivorship program - even with our limited resources and challenges!
+It's wonderful that the people who have spent their lives solving specific issues are joining in the team to make an overall integrated impact.
 No words of gratitude are enough for all those who in very unique ways have made this journey possible.
 The entire team feels more resolved and determined to do what is right - to give life a better chance!